raehik/aqa-computing/projects/2014-09-15-testStore/submission.md

 After tree: https://github.com/raehik/testStore/tree/1409533

 Main things were adding Javadoc & removing some useless overloaded functions.
-Very happy with this project, kept it clear & object-oriented, espec. focusing on encapsulation and separating my interfaces from the implementation.
+Very happy with this project, me and Charlie kept it clear & object-oriented, espec. focusing on encapsulation and separating interfaces from the implementation.